GDP in Vietnam

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to the General Statistics Office of Vietnam, consumer prices fell 0.10% over the previous month in January, following the 0.25% drop logged in December.
+According to the General Statistics Office of Vietnam, consumer prices rose 0.31% in April over the prior month, contrasting March’s 0.21% fall.